uccser/cs-unplugged/docs/source/developer/translation_infrastructure.rst

     - Checkout and pull ``TRANSLATION_TARGET_BRANCH``.
     - For each language:

-      - Download markdown and yaml files for that language.
+      - Download Markdown and YAML files for that language.
       - For each file:

         - Download XLIFF file containing translation status.